bastiscode/spell_check/sphinx_docs/readme.rst

     make run_docker_cpu

 .. note::
-    The Docker setup is only intended to be used for trying out the command line tools or the Python API and not for training or reproducing the results.
+    The Docker setup is only intended to be used for using the command line tools/Python API with pretrained or your own models and evaluating them on benchmarks, but not for training.

 .. note::
     Running the Docker container with GPU support assumes that you have the `NVIDIA Container Toolkit`_ installed.